HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/gas_can.md

 ## Using

 - The Gas Can has almost identical stats to the fists, only having 2 extra damage and a larger swing range.
-  - Thus it should be used as fists.
+  - Thus, it should be used as fists.
 - The generator is used for a puzzle on the ship.
 - Due to its similarity with fists, the same countering strategies for it also apply to the Gas Can.